 DIGITIZATION OF OLIGARCHY: THE TRANSFORMATION OF POWER IN THE DIGITAL LANDSCAPE

-Eliza Meiyani Mutiarin, Rindi Kosasi, Muhammad Younus
+Eliza Meiyani, Rindi Kosasi, Muhammad Younus

 Abstract